 “Ahhh, well it’s different with people like him.”

 “Why, because he doesn’t have a soul?”

-“Oh, he’s got a soul alright, every human does.
-Comes with the human experience.
-It’s just that, well, his is so small, kind of like a lump of coal and I’ve already got lots of those where I come from.
+“Oh, he’s got a soul all right, every human does; comes with the human experience.
+It’s just that, well, his is so small and black and hard, kind of like a lump of coal.
+I’ve already got lots of those in my collection.
 I like big juicy ones like yours.
-The more living the soul has done, the more it loves, the more it feels, the more it feels pain, the bigger and juicier it is.
+The more living the soul has done, the more it loves, the more it feels, the more it hopes, the more it hurts, the bigger and juicier it is.
 Yours, madam president, will be quite delectable.”

-“Now”, he said, “are you ready to play some poker?”
+“Now,” he said, “are you ready to play some poker?”
 Lucifer dealt the cards out, five to each of them.
-He gave her a stack of chips and put his ante into the middle of the table.
+He gave her a stack of chips and put his ante into the middle of the table and she reciprocated.

 There was a knock on the door.
-“Come in,” she said and one of the white house staff servers walked in.
-She was a middle aged women that looked familiar to Hillary, maybe from the first time she lived here.
+“Come in,” the president said and one of the White House staff servers walked in.
+She was a middle-aged women that looked familiar to Hillary, maybe from the first time she lived here.

-“Welcome back ma’am.”
-The woman said.
-She set a drink and a covered dinner in front of the president.
+“Welcome back ma’am,” the woman said.
+She set a glass of wine and a covered dinner in front of the president.

 “Do you know where Mr. Clinton is tonight?” the president asked.

-“No ma’am, he and Mr. Jackson and Mr. Penn and Mr. Bono took a limousine from the pool and went into town somewhere for dinner,” the woman said.
+“Not exactly, ma’am, he and Mr. Jackson and Mr. Penn and Mr. Bono took a limousine from the pool and went to dinner somewhere on U Street,” the woman said.